-Depending on the options strategy you choose to deploy, you may have stocks or cash held as collateral to make sure you can cover the position in the case of assignment.
-Here are some examples of when you’d have stocks or cash held as collateral:
+Depending on the options strategy you use, you may have stocks or cash held as collateral to make sure you can cover the position in the case of assignment.

-- When you sell a call contract, you must have 100 shares of the underlying stock in your portfolio to cover the position.
-As long as the position is open, you’ll be unable to sell 100 shares of the underlying stock.
+- You must have 100 shares per contract of the underlying stock in your portfolio to cover the position.
+As long as the position is open, you won’t be able to sell 100 shares of the underlying stock.

-- When you sell a put contract, we’ll set aside the money from your portfolio you’d need to buy the shares of the contract’s underlying stock at the strike price.
+- We’ll set aside enough money from your portfolio to buy the underlying stock at the contract’s strike price.

-- If you open a credit spread position, we’ll put aside enough cash from your account to cover your maximum loss.
+- We’ll put aside enough cash from your account to cover your maximum loss.

 When you place an options order, we’ll hold the appropriate collateral (cash or stock) beginning at the pending state.
 The same way we’ll hold enough cash to fill your pending order when you open an equity position, we’ll hold enough cash or stocks to cover your option position until the order is cancelled.